 My good friend Carrie is always motivating me and is very fun to work with.
 She’s got the same drive as I do so we move at lightning speed and won’t let each other settle for mediocrity.

-Alright, so I hope I’ve given you something to think about with goals.
+Alright, I hope I’ve given you something to think about with goals.

 Don’t just dream them – write them down and make them a reality!

 Set your plan.
-Have an accountability partner.
+Pick an accountability partner.
 Have a mentor.
 Make sure you know your strengths and weaknesses.
 Make sure your family and friends are behind you and get your butt going!